 My husband is a brunch guy.
 He loves a leisurely weekend meal and usually takes over the kitchen on Saturday and Sunday mornings to whip up something diner worthy.
-This weekend I surprised him with Chilaquiles Verdes.
-He loves a Mexican take on brunch and seriously, this could not have been easier–or tastier.
-Happy guy he was– so I’m sharing this super simple recipe for you to enjoy over the weekend or as a quick snacky dinner with the kids.
+This weekend I surprised him with Chilaquiles on the patio and the morning paper–happy guy.
+So today I’m sharing this super simple recipe for you to enjoy over the weekend or as a quick snacky dinner with the kids.

 - 4–5 cups of your favorite tortilla chips